8-Day Small Group Tibet Tour: Lhasa to Everest Base Camp Adventure

 • 3-star hotels in Lhasa and Shigatse (hotel upgrades/single rooms available), guesthouse/tent near EBC

-• Free airport/train station shuttle service in Lhasa (please check with us for the specific transfer times)
+• Free airport/train station shuttle service (please check with us for the specific transfer times)

 • Tourist accident insurance